Neonatal nursing: Respiratory care

 Administration of oxygen assists and generates oxygen intake for neonates.
-Oxygen administration began with a metal forked device in the nostrils, and it is now administered through thin plastic tubes in the nostrils, also known as nasal cannula.
+Oxygen administration began with a metal forked device in the nostrils, and it is now administered through thin plastic tubes in the nostrils also known as nasal cannula.
 The first ventilation of an infant was in 1961 in a positive pressure situation, and mechanical ventilation was improved in 1971.
 Mechanical ventilation is the process in which a machine, attached to the patient, regulates breathing by pumping air in and out of the lungs.
 Another type of breathing mechanism used is the continuous positive airway pressure (CPAP) mask which attaches to the face to help with breathing.
 These masks were first used in 1973 as an alternate less invasive form of support.

 Note: the CPAP mask shown in the photo is an adult model.

 Surfactants

-A surfactant allows a substance to get "wet" to help another substance dissolve.
+A surfactant allows a substance to get "wet" which reduces surface tension that allows fluids to spread in an easier manner to help another substance dissolve.
 In 1910, the first study of the use of surfactants on infants took place in Japan.
 Surfactant therapy since has improved the infant mortality rate by 50%.
-Surfactants combined with the least invasive respiratory therapy (bubble CPAP or nasal CPAP) has greatly improved the infant mortality rate in the US.
+Surfactants combined with the least invasive respiratory therapy bubble CPAP or nasal CPAP has greatly improved the infant mortality rate in the US.